ArthurYdalgo/laravext/README.md

 Laravext is a set of tools aimed to assist the development of Laravel applications with [React](https://react.dev/) or [Vue](https://vuejs.org/).
 It's name is (just in case you didn't get it) a mix of Laravel and [Next.js](https://nextjs.org/), although not affiliated or endorsed by any of them.
 I tried to fit in something that also sounded like "Vue" or "[Inertia.js](https://inertiajs.com/)" in the name, but "Laravext" sounded the better, of all the options I thought of.
 Not that creative, I know.
 Sue me (just kidding, don't).

 You may think of it as a Next.js' file based router inside your Laravel project.
-There're some methods that slightly remember Inertia.js as well
+There're some methods that slightly remember Inertia.js as well.
+It offers 3 ways to dinamically create server-side rendered pages based on your needs so your application is SEO friendly, one of them in the Inertia.js style, and two of them in the Blade style.

 ![image](/docs/images/memes/rick-morty-blade-meme.jpg)